immutable/gu-composited-card/README.md

 name: string;
 rarity: string;
 god: string;
+set: string;
 mana: number;
 id: number;
 attack: number;
 health: number;
 ```

-### @property({ type: Number }) quality
+### @property({ type: Number }) quality (0 - 8)

 OPTIONAL: a card's quality setting.
 When this input is missing, the a default quality setting of 0 will be used for all artwork/layers.
+0 = bottom quality, 1 = plain quality, ...
+8 = mythic/best quality

 ### @property({ type: String }) responsiveSrcsetSizes